microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ### Build Flow

-Building a platform that integrates the SEA core and and MM supervisor is a multi-stage process as the MmSupervisorCore must be built before the Stm (and optionally the rest of the platform).
-This is due to the fact that the Stm consumes artifacts (as PCDs) that are generated based off the compiled MM supervisor core.
+Building a platform that integrates the SEA core and and MM supervisor is a multi-stage process as the MmSupervisorCore must be built before the STM (and optionally the rest of the platform).
+This is due to the fact that the STM consumes artifacts (as PCDs) that are generated based off the compiled MM supervisor core.
 Specifically the Aux File mentioned above, which is a parsable binary file holding rules to validate the contents of the MM Supervisor.
 The flow looks like
 this: